Fergus O’Connor, Dublin

 - Cliche Olds

 Harry Grant Olds (1869 to 1943), born in Sandusky, Ohio, first came to Valparaiso in 1899, where he worked for the studio of Odber Heffer Bissett, then established himself in Buenos Aires a year later.
-His photographs were published in magazines such as La Ilustración Sudamericana and in the form of postcards by various publishers12.
+His photographs were published in magazines such as La Ilustración Sudamericana and in the form of postcards by various publishers.
 Olds sold photographs to a number of important postcard publishers of Buenos Aires including Stephan Lumpert, Jacobo Peuser, F Weiss (qv), Kirchoff & Cía., GB Pedrocchi (qv), América Cristiana, Pita & Catalano and Mitchell.
 Except for the first two, all mentioned the photographer’s name on each card.
 It appears that the publishers did not acquire the exclusive use of the images, because there are published postcards by various firms with the same Olds photograph, and photographs taken in the first years of the century are on postcards published ten, twenty and even thirty years later.
-It indicates that postcards provided a very satisfactory business to a photographer who had a good stock of images and knew how to sell them13.
+It indicates that postcards provided a very satisfactory business to a photographer who had a good stock of images and knew how to sell them.

 The Omaha News Company